 Capturing the scholarly record is now a concern to many scientists.
 Researchers at Los Alamos National Laboratory (LANL) and the New Mexico Consortium are concerned with archiving scholarly work done over the internet.
 In the past, research communication was a paper-based endeavor and over time scholars have transitioned to using web-based methods for communicating and sharing their work.

 Increasingly, scholars across disciplines and throughout the research life cycle are using a wide variety of online portals such as GitHub, FigShare, Publons, and SlideShare to conduct aspects of their research and to communicate research outcomes.
 However, these portals, whether dedicated to scholarly use or general purpose, exist outside of the traditional scholarly publishing system and no infrastructure exists to systematically and comprehensively archive the deposited artifacts.
 We know from previous work that without adequate infrastructure, scholarly artifacts will vanish from the web in much the same way and with similar frequency “regular” web resources do.

-To demonstrate the potential of this approach, we have established a pilot that is available at https://myresearch.institute/.
-We shared a few insights gained from this pilot at the CNI 2019 Spring meeting.
+To demonstrate the potential of this approach of capturing the scholarly record, these researchers have established a pilot that is available at https://myresearch.institute/.
+They have shared a few insights gained from this pilot at the CNI 2019 Spring meeting.

 For questions, comments, or other feedback, please contact the project PI Martin Klein at email@example.com.

 This research is a joint project between Old Dominion University, Los Alamos National Laboratory, and the New Mexico Consortium.